 At home after recent health care stays: Fell by 28%

 These MRSA infections are contracted when a person has just recently gotten out of a hospital or health care setting.

 In the community: Fell only 5%

-The most common community contracted MRSA infections come from places like gyms, athletic facilities, schools, and anywhere where there are lots of people in close contact .
-Read more about ways to contract MRSA outside the healthcare system in our post on our sister company site, Trust the Center For Disease Control When It Comes to Facts About MRSA and Staph.
+The most common community-contracted MRSA infections come from places like gyms, athletic facilities, schools and anywhere where there are lots of people in close contact .
+Read more about ways to contract MRSA outside the health care system in the post Trust the Center For Disease Control When It Comes to Facts About MRSA and Staph.
 The Center for Disease Control also maintains a collection of resources on MRSA including, prevention and who is the most at risk in the community.

 Preventing MRSA in the Community

-While the progress shown by hospitals is encouraging, the lackluster fall in community contracted MRSA infections leaves all of us to do more.
-UVC Healthcare offers state of the art, simple solutions to ensuring the safety of students, athletes, and anyone worried about MRSA bacteria lurking in their office, business, or community gathering spot.
+While the progress shown by hospitals is encouraging, the lackluster fall in community-contracted MRSA infections leaves all of us to do more.
+UVC Services offers state-of-the-art, simple solutions to ensuring the safety of students, athletes, and anyone worried about MRSA bacteria lurking in their office, business or community gathering spot.
 Germicidal UVC is proven to be just as effective as harmful chemicals and is 100% non-toxic.
 Read 5 Reasons Why UVC Technology is the Superior Way to Clean to learn more.
 Hospitals and health care professionals are making great strides to stop the spread of MRSA; as community leaders and business owners, it is now our turn to do our best to stop MRSA.
-Call UVC Health Equipment today to see just how easy it is!
-Ask for Mike.
+Call UVC Services today to see just how easy it is!
+Ask for Doug.